New CME Series

 Autism is a neurodevelopmental disorder with childhood onset characterized by atypical developments.

-Capgras’ syndrome is a disorder in which a person holds a delusion that a close relative like a spouse or parent has been replaced by an identical looking imposter.
-Read about a case of Capgras’ syndrome in an 80-year-old man with dementia.
+Capgras’ syndrome has a high incidence in patients with Alzheimer’s disease.
+It is a disorder in which a person holds a delusion that a close relative like a spouse or parent, a friend, or even an object has been replaced by an identical looking imposter or replica.
+Review the case of Mr A, an 80-year-old man who woke up one morning experiencing this and several visual hallucinations.

 A vast array of idiopathic somatic complaints are common among depressed persons across the lifespan.